-My research is Glasgow was about social interactions - us looking at other people body movements, listening to their dialogues and trying to figure out whether they know each other or not, whether they’re happy or angry, friendly or hostile.
+My research is Glasgow was about social interactions - us looking at other people body movements, listening to their dialogues and trying to figure out emotions in the first three seconds of interaction.

 With Prof Frank Pollick

 we used motion capture system to record body movement of people engaged in different social situations.
-I used these recordings to create point-light displays for various experiments.
+We created a dataset of point-light, multisensory, emotional, social interactions.
+Paper under review